RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #466

+Spent some time cleaning up the Mixer bot creation stuff.
+Adding some features to it to be used later like chatting and whispering.
+Also may have figured out a way to create a mod chatroom which will be SUPER useful moving forward.
+I've also seen whispers be easily detectable in the chat as well which is awesome and could be useful in the future.
+Next session should have me checking in the Mixer Chat stuff and then working on the new sources pool system.

 ## #465

 Extracted out the Mixer chat creation stuff to polish it a bit and make it work